Oare, Somerset - Lorna Doone Country

 Oare is reached off two minor roads signposted from the A39 near Countisbury.
 The quickest route is the westernmost road, but the most spectacular is the eastern one, which delves down a steep, wooded lane beneath overhanging trees to emerge at Robber's Bridge.
-Past the scenic bridge the road narrows for another 1/2 mile until you suddenly come upon Oare itself, and the small parish church to the left of the road.
+Past the scenic bridge, the road narrows for another 1/2 mile until you suddenly come upon Oare itself, and the small parish church of St Mary the Virgin to the left of the road.

 Attraction Type: Town

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Oare, St Mary's Church - 0.1 miles (Historic Church)

 Robber's Bridge - 1.3 miles (Historic Building)